-Genesis has DSP contracts with the Departments of Health in Gauteng and the Westerns Cape.
+Genesis has DSP contracts with the Departments of Health in Gauteng, the Western Cape and the Northern Cape.

 DESIGNATED SERVICE PROVIDERS (DSP)

 Important Notice – Selection of Designated Service Providers (“DSPs”)

 The Medical Schemes Act (“the Act”) is the legislation governing all aspects of a medical scheme.
 This Act defines some 270 mostly hospital-based illness conditions as Prescribed Minimum Benefits (“PMBs”).
 According to the Act, Genesis must provide funding benefits for these conditions, regardless of the benefit option you have chosen to join.
 In addition to this list of 270 conditions, there are a further 25 chronic conditions which must also be covered by Genesis and, in fact, by every medical scheme.